wangjingrui530/PGG-with-Loner-and-RL/README.md

 * tqdm==4.65.0

 ## Setup
 The installation of PGG-with-Loner-and-RL is very easy.
-We've tested PGG-with-Loner-and-RL on Python 3.10 and above.
+We've tested our code on Python 3.10 and above.
 We strongly recommend using conda to manage your dependencies, and avoid version conflicts.
 Here we show the example of building python 3.10 based conda environment.
 ****
 ```
 conda create -n pggrl python==3.10.2 -y